Best Puzzle Platformers 2025

 Along the way, the pair will have to sneak, jump, and sometimes fight their way past demented dolls and disturbing adults.

-Although there’s no shortage of enjoyable puzzle-platformers on the Switch, most of them are relatively light on the puzzles, with one notable exception.
+Although there’s no shortage of entertaining puzzle-platformers on the Switch, most of them are relatively light on the puzzles, with one notable exception.

-Captain Toad: Treasure Tracker was originally released for the Wii U before being ported to the Switch and 3DS in an updated version with extra levels.
+Captain Toad: Treasure Tracker was initially released for the Wii U before being ported to the Switch and 3DS in an enhanced version with additional levels.

 In it, you play as meek adventurer Captain Toad who, unlike Mario, cannot jump and gets easily startled by most enemies.

-To overcome this, the game emphasizes verticality in its levels which essentially function like giant Rubik’s cubes with moving pieces housing hidden areas.
+To overcome this, the game emphasizes verticality in its levels which essentially function like colossal Rubik’s cubes with moving pieces housing hidden areas.

 Far: Lone Sails is a highly-underrated indie puzzle platformer that has you traversing the dried-out seabed of a once-glorious civilization.

-In it, you play as the small unnamed captain of a massive steam-powered ship capable of traveling on both land and sea.
+In it, you play as the diminutive unnamed captain of a mammoth steam-powered ship capable of traveling on both land and sea.

 Your job is to keep the ship moving forward by managing each station inside while also stopping to collect fuel and solve puzzles throughout the game’s 2.5D world.